cap-js-community/websocket/README.md

   - Operation identification is based on the formatter identifier (default `name`) on event data, that can be specified per formatter.
   - Data is passed further as-is, in case no CDS annotations are present for format
 - **compose:** Data is composed generically
-  - First data is composed based on headers, if available
+  - First data is composed based on headers, if available (see section Format Headers)
   - Subsequently, formatter specific wildcard annotations on event level (static) or event element level (dynamic) are processed

 ### Connect & Disconnect